World Chess Championship 1892: Results

 The match was to last twenty games; the first player to score 10½ points or win ten games would be the champion.
 In the event of a 10–10 tie after 20 games the players would continue until one of them had won ten games.
 If it reached a score of nine wins each, the match would end in a draw and the defending champion Steinitz would retain the title.
 After twenty games the score was 10–10 with each player having eight wins, so the players continued until one had won ten games.
 Game 21 was drawn, but Steinitz won games 22 and 23 to win the match and retain the title.

+In most of his games as white, Chigorin played the Evans Gambit.